jecolon/ziglyph/README.md

 performs full canonical and compatibility decomposition and normalization (NFD and NFKD).
 Future versions may add more normalization forms.
 The `init` function takes an allocator and the path to the compressed `Decompositions.bin` file derived from the Unicode Character Database.
 A copy of this file is found in the `src/data/ucd` directory.
+See the section on Collation for more information on the compression algorithm applied the the Unicode data files for both Normalization and Collation.

 ```zig
 const Normalizer = @import("Ziglyph").Normalizer;